How Our Gut Health Affects Our SleepNov 22, 2021

 - Invest in a quality Probiotic (preferably Soil Based) my favorite brand is Solluna

 - Feed the good bugs and starve the bad guys.
-That basically means, eat whole, plant-based foods that are prebiotics (food for the probiotics) and avoid high processed, high sugar foods.
+That basically means, eat whole, plant-based foods that are prebiotics (food for the probiotics) and avoiding highly processed, high sugar foods.

 - Exercise by having some form of movement throughout the day.